searchspring/snap/packages/snap-toolbox/src/getContext/README.md

 Typical usage would be getting integration context variables from a script tag and passing them off to a controller instantiation.

-By default, the function will return the siteId.
-If set, it will grab it out of the context variables, otherwise it will attempt to grab it out of the script src.
+By default, the function will return the siteId set in the bundle script src.
+If siteId is passed as a variable to evaluate, it will grab it out of the context variables if found, otherwise it will revert back to the script src.

 ### Example Integration Context